 Spring Clip Connector

-Attaching To Fascia:
+Attaching Sun Sail To Fascia:

 Lay a 4 inch (100mm) depth of 3/4 inch diameter gravel at the base of the hole.
 Next, pour a 4 inch (100mrn) depth of concrete to provide a solid pad.
 Patio stones can be substituted in place of the poured concrete.
 Insert the post with a hold down bolt through the post to keep it secure. (see diagram) Pour the concrete footing and temporarily brace the posts until the concrete has set.

 Lay a 4 inch (100mm) depth of 3/4 inch diameter gravel at the base of the post.
 Insert the posts using lag bolts partially driven into the post to hold it in place.
 Use string lines to ensure they are in plumb alignment.
 Temporarily brace the posts until the concrete has set.

-Mix concrete in line with the manufacturer's instructions.
+Mix concrete in line with the pakage instructions.
 These will be labeled clearly on the packet.
 Your supplier will be able to give you any special advice you may require for your own conditions.
 Pour concrete to the top of the holes ensuring it is packed well.
 Ensure the concrete surface is sloping away from the posts to assist water drainage.
 Allow poles to set in concrete for a minimum of 48 hours.
 Brace if required.

 Connect fixing accessories to mounting points as required.
 Ensure all connections face towards the middle of the sail and are tightly secured.
 Check again to ensure all mounting points are solid.

 Do not have fire or an open flame close to the fabric.
 Do not use your barbecue under the shade structure.

 Last Updated: 07/12/2018 12:23 PM - ID:649